HIFILEO/DNCScrubber/HibernateReadMe.md

 The purpose of this read-me is to document decisions being made around hibernate and the database that it interacts with.

+## Separation of Business Logic
+Database objects in hibernate are tied to Sessions and their annotations make them difficult to mask with interfaces in the business logic.
+So the decision was to have Business objects that are specific to our needs regardless of the DAO.
+This wasn't the same decision like OpenCSV which i would mask with interfaces.

 ## Choice of Database
 Hibernate is a great ORM and allows a multitude of supporting databases.
 Since this program is a simple filtering program there was no concern about